 The objective of the Avans programme is for the university to work with business partners to develop second cycle study programmes that address the skills needs of the business sector.

 The purpose of all the Knowledge Foundation’s programmes is to build strong, business-relevant research and education environments.
 The specific purpose of the Avans programme is to position the education offered and to foster skills supply in the business sector.
 It also aims to integrate the academic environment’s research and education activities.

 Since the courses are developed in collaboration with companies, universities obtain good insight into the knowledge needs of the business sector, which can also provide a basis for reviewing other educational offerings at the university.
 Furthermore, experience shows that second cycle programmes with strong connections to the business sector strengthen conditions for international recruitment of students.
 The programme also provides the preconditions for universities and companies to develop relationships for deeper collaboration in research.

 Companies’ participation in Avans ensures the relevance of degree programmes developed for the business sector.
 This strengthens the preconditions for a business sector competence supply, which is a necessity for companies’ development and long-term competitiveness.
 In general, employees with a relevant post-secondary education of at least three years, provide substantially greater contribution to company productivity relative to those lacking such a qualification.
 The programme also provides conditions for companies and universities to develop relationships for deeper collaboration in research.

 Who can apply, and how it works

-• Sweden’s new universities authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.
+• Sweden’s university colleges and new universities authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.